Why your marketing messaging isn't landing

 Pick your moment to push for research.
 If this launch underperforms, that's your opening to say, "Next time, let's validate the messaging before we build the site."
 You're not saying "I told you so."
 You're saying, "Here's how we avoid this next time."

-Fixing messaging post-launch is possible.
-But you won't hit the heights you could have reached if you'd launched with a clear story.
+It's possible.
+But you won't reach the heights you could have reached if you'd launched with a clear story.

 It's never too late to fix the story.
 It's just harder than getting it right the first time.